 As people love and care for the narcissist due to object consistency (meaning even when there is conflict or distance, you still care for another.) or empathy, because you care and want others to be happy, or trauma Bonding, when you just want the person who hurts you the most to wake up, see what they are doing and be the person you love.
-We often can think, if the narcissist can just see what they are doing, they will learn and stop.
+We often can think that if the narcissist can just see what they are doing, they will learn and stop.

 With all their abusive, toxic, hurtful ways, we just want them to see what they are doing to us and to others.
 Again this will not work, as they don’t see themselves as the problem, they are not interested in listening.
 With a narcissist, unless it’s about them in a good way, they’re not interested in listening.

-When someone has been so abusive, we want them to acknowledge what they have done, show us they care, and apologise for their hurtful way, recognising what they do to others and then stop doing it.
+When someone has been so abusive, we want them to acknowledge what they have done, show us they care, apologise for their hurtful way, recognise what they do to others and then stop doing it.
 This also will not work.
-Someone who lacks in empathy, doesn’t have the emotional understanding to care for your thoughts or feelings, they will not stop, it’s hard enough getting control of ourselves when we blame ourselves, as a narcissist blames all others, they are in the mindset that you are the one who needs to change.
+Someone who lacks in empathy doesn’t have the emotional understanding to care for your thoughts or feelings.
+They will not stop.
+It’s hard enough getting control of ourselves when we blame ourselves.
+As a narcissist blames all others, they are in the mindset that you are the one who needs to change.
 So it then becomes a battle of wills, a narcissist who always believes they are right and you are wrong, and you who believes if they can just see what they do, you can help, and even those who can see, don’t have the empathy to care for what they do to you.